 Student complaints should be brought to the attention of the college in an informal fashion.
-Informal resolution includes but is not exclusive of communication with executive student services advisors, instructors/faculty, or with a department or institution representative in question.
-Many issues can be resolved informally, once the college is aware of the concern.
+Informal resolution includes but is not exclusive of communication with Student Success Advocates, instructors/faculty, or with Student.
+Informal resolution includes, but is not exclusive of, communication with Student Success Advocates, instructors/faculty, or with a department or institution representative in question.
+Many issues can be resolved informally, once the university is aware of the concern.
 It is important to keep documents and records that provide evidence of any issue.
-If after exhausting informal means to a resolution, the student can submit a Student Complaint Form to the appropriate person as per the instructions on the form.
-This form is available through the Student Portal.
+If after exhausting informal means to a resolution, the student can submit a Student Complaint Form following the instructions on the form.
+The online form is available on the Student Resources page on the university website.

-To file a complaint with California Intercontinental University, submit the Student Complaint Form, preferably via email, within 30 days of occurrence of the issue or event.
-The Student Complaint Form and supporting documents need to be directed to the appropriate e-mail addresses below.
+To file a complaint with California Intercontinental University, submit the Student Complaint Form within 30 days of occurrence of the issue or event including all supporting documents.
+The student will select from four main categories:

-- Administrative issues, financial issues, technical issues, student service issues, or community issues.
-Send form to the Chief Operations Officer - Instructional issues, instructor/academic advisor performance, program content, program effectiveness, or library services.
-Send form to the Chief Academic Officer - Other policy, harassment on the basis of sex, race, color, religion, national origin, age, disability or sexual orientation.
-Send form to Chief Academic Officer - Grades and grading issues, please see the Grade Challenge Policy
+- Category 1 Administrative issues, financial issues, technical issues, student service issues, or community issues. - Category 2 Instructional issues, instructor/Student Success Advocate performance, program content, program effectiveness, or library services. - Category 3 Other policy, harassment on the basis of sex, race, color, religion, national origin, age, disability, or sexual orientation. - Category 4 Grades and grading issues, please see the Grade Challenge Policy